MohitSharma/youtube_embed/README.md

 # YoutubeEmbed

-Embed youtube videos in textarea from URL
+Embed youtube videos in on site saving  URL and get relevant output in view

 1. Simple Embed